Bluejays vs. Aztecs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 |138.3

-- Creighton has a 6-4 record against the spread while going 6-4 overall over its past 10 contests.
+- Creighton has a 6-4 record against the spread while finishing 6-4 overall in its past 10 games.

-- In their past 10 contests, the Bluejays have hit the over six times.
+- In their past 10 games, the Bluejays have gone over the total six times.

+- San Diego State has a 7-3 record against the spread while going 9-1 overall over its last 10 games.

+- In their past 10 games, the Aztecs have not hit the over.

-- Creighton has an 11-10 record against the spread and an 18-8 record overall when putting up more than 63.1 points.
+- Creighton has an 11-10 record against the spread and an 18-8 record overall when scoring more than 63.1 points.

+- The Aztecs' 71.9 points per game are only 3.2 more points than the 68.7 the Bluejays give up to opponents.

+- San Diego State has put together an 11-8 ATS record and a 19-2 overall record in games it scores more than 68.7 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.